Crecker2/study/_posts/2018-10-15-midterm-study-guide.md

 1. Reflective &rarr; Language reflects real life
   * Language acts as a direct mirror to whatever is happening in real life
   * There is no external intention or implicit meaning to the words on the paper; what you see is what you get.
 For example, "Dog bites man" is a factual assertion.
-In most contexts, it doesn't convey bias or ill intention to dogs, for example.
+In most contexts, it doesn't convey bias or ill intention to dogs.
 2. Intentional Approach &rarr; Language is used to convey an intended message
   * The author has a definite and purposeful intent for the language.
 This can be to carry bias and influence the reader.
   * _The meaning beneath the meaning_ sort of approach to language.
 If the author is trying to say something without directly saying it, they're likely using an intentional approach to language.